Rudresh07/RecipeEase/README.md

 5. Recipe Generation: Use Gemini to generate recipes based on provided ingredients.

 6. Built with Kotlin and XML: Leveraging Kotlin for logic and XML for UI design.
+7. Integrated AI to provide Recipe to user depend on the ingredient they have.

 ## Installation